-The restricted reserve mainly represents the restricted element of the Bield Housing Trust's assets transferred during 2009-10 along with the balance of monies received from a number of valued contributors, including specifically The Short Breaks Fund, The Bank of Scotland Foundation, The RS Macdonald Charitable Trust and Falkirk Change Fund: Partnership Innovation Fund.
+The restricted reserve mainly represents the restricted element of the Bield Housing Trust's assets transferred during 2009-10 along with the balance of monies received from a number of valued contributors, including specifically The Scottish Government's People and Communities Fund, The Short Breaks Fund, The Bank of Scotland Foundation, The R S Macdonald Charitable Trust and players of People's Postcode Lottery.

-The revenue reserve represents the accumulated surpluses of Bield.
-The reserves have been primarily invested in property assets let to tenants.
-Each year, Bield's target is to increase its revenue reserve to ensure that adequate sums are held to minimise future financial risks.
-These reserves have increased significantly since 2010 as a result of fundamental changes in accounting standards rather than an improvement in financial performance.
-Whilst it is understandable that readers of the financial statements interpret the level of reserves held as capacity to spend money, the reality is that the requirement to satisfy loan covenants restricts the amount of reserves that can be released.
+The revenue reserve represents the accumulated annual surpluses of Bield.
+This reserve has been primarily invested in property assets let to tenants.
+This reserve has increased significantly since 2010 as a result of fundamental changes in accounting standards rather than an improvement in financial performance.
+Whilst it is understandable that readers of the financial statements interpret the level of reserves held as capacity to spend money, the requirement to satisfy loan covenants restricts the amount of reserves that can be released.
+The reserve is invested in property and is not held as cash.

-Only 18% of Bield's total reserves are cash or near-cash backed.
+Only 9% of Bield's total reserves are represented by cash or near-cash.
 These sums were historically built up to fund future anticipated investment in Bield's ageing housing stock and as a buffer against unforeseen emergencies.